catherinenguyen03/ai-social-good-project/README.md

 The problem in our local community that we want to look at is how the job market has impacted recent college graduates.
 This aligns with Goal 8.
 Recent college graduates are impacted because they are having a hard time finding a full time job when they graduate and maintain their job if they receive an offer.

 ## AI capability used and why it fits
-Ai capability is used to create tailored recommedations and suggestions on the ideal actions the
+AI capability is used to create tailored recommedations and suggestions on the ideal actions the

 ## Workflow

 ## One failure

 ## One change
+One change that companies can do